-The impact of warming ocean temperatures on Maine fisheries and, ultimately, the impact on Maine’s seafood quality will be determined by a mere increase of one or two more degrees in sea temperature.
+The impact of warming ocean temperatures on Maine fisheries and, ultimately, on Maine’s seafood quality will be determined by a mere increase of one or two more degrees in sea temperature.
 And it’s happening now.
-Since 2008, the Gulf of Maine has warmed faster than 99% of the rest of the world’s ocean.
+Since 2008, the Gulf of Maine has warmed faster than 99% of the world’s ocean.

 With climate change affecting Maine’s marine ecosystems, the state and region are at a threshold.
 The fisheries industry is vital to people’s livelihood, the communities in which they live, and the state’s economy.
 If rising water temperatures remain permanent, it comes to a permanent disruption of Maine’s prosperous fisheries industries.
 This disruption will: